 - Growers should lab test apple juice and use the findings to market their juice if they are not making cider themselves.
 In this way, they can communicate quality and value to cider makers, and negotiate higher price points for their products.

-This SARE-supported project laid the groundwork for a larger four-state effort to investigate craft cider supply chains, supported by a $500,000 USDA-AFRI grant project called “Apple to Glass: Improving orchard profitability through developing regional craft ciders.”
-The current project brings together industry knowledge from Washington State, Michigan, Vermont, and Wisconsin.
+This SARE-supported project laid the groundwork for a larger four-state effort to investigate craft cider supply chains.
+The new project is a $500,000 USDA-AFRI grant project called “Apple to Glass: Improving orchard profitability through developing regional craft ciders.”
+It brings together industry knowledge from Washington State, Michigan, Vermont, and Wisconsin.

 View a video of Matt Raboin and Michelle Miller presenting their research.